ArthurPinhas/dockerCompose/README.md

 This repository contains a Docker Compose configuration file for deploying multiple services using Docker containers.

-## Services
+## Services Overview

 ### it-tools

-This service runs a tool container based on the latest image from `corentinth/it-tools`.
-It exposes port 8080 on the host and restarts automatically unless stopped.
+**Description**: This service runs a container providing a collection of IT tools and utilities, facilitating tasks such as network diagnostics, system monitoring, and troubleshooting.
+It exposes port 8080 on the host for accessing the tools.

 ### plex

-The Plex service deploys the latest Plex Media Server Docker image from `plexinc/pms-docker`.
-It sets up environment variables, network mode, and volumes for data persistence.
-This service is labeled to enable automatic updates using Watchtower.
+**Description**: The Plex service enables users to deploy and manage a Plex Media Server, a versatile platform for organizing, streaming, and accessing multimedia content.

 ### adguard_home

-The AdGuard Home service deploys the latest AdGuard Home Docker image from `adguard/adguardhome`.
-It configures network ports, environment variables, and volumes for data persistence.
-It is also labeled to enable automatic updates using Watchtower.
+**Description**: The AdGuard Home service offers network-wide ad blocking and privacy protection by deploying the AdGuard Home application.
+It provides advanced filtering capabilities to block ads, trackers, and malicious websites, enhancing browsing security and privacy for all devices connected to the network.

 ### watchtower

-Watchtower is deployed to automatically update Docker containers to their latest versions.
-It mounts the Docker socket and sets up environment variables for configuration.
-It is labeled to enable self-updates.
+**Description**: Watchtower automates the process of updating Docker containers to their latest versions.
+It continuously monitors the Docker registry for changes to container images and automatically updates running containers with the latest versions.

 ### homepage